rackerlabs/technical-blog/content/blog/2020-05-26-oci-for-disaster-recovery-and-non-production-instances/index.md

 while still doing everything you can to keep your data secure.
 If so, consider the Rackspace public cloud offerings and Oracle&reg; Cloud Infrastructure (OCI) as the perfect fit to host your Oracle workload."
+slug: "oci for disaster recovery and non-production instances"
 ---
 Undoubtedly, you're looking for ways to reduce capital expenses while still doing everything you can to keep your data secure.
 If so, consider the Rackspace public cloud offerings and Oracle&reg; Cloud Infrastructure (OCI) as the perfect